remysucre/remysucre.github.io/blog/duckdb.md

  we have to invest in risky ideas that do not pay off immediately.

 I urge my fellow reviewers to take a more nuanced approach when evaluating papers.
-Instead of focusing on numbers, look for insights and ideas.
+Instead of focusing on numbers, look for insights.
-Instead of demanding packaged solutions, judge an approach by its potential.
+Instead of demanding packaged solutions, judge an idea by its potential.
 Use your knowledge and experience to fill in the gaps, and imagine different futures that a paper makes possible.
 Don't just rank papers by their position on some leaderboard,